Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 | Diet low in fibre           | Intracerebral haemorrhage |                 0    |             1 | 2700 (-776 to 5610)         | Behavioural |
 | Diet high in red meat       | Intracerebral haemorrhage |                -0.13 |             1 | -4520 (-18800 to 6290)      | Behavioural |

-Interestingly, some modeled associations, like diet high in red meat, show no or even negative effect, underscoring the uncertainty in current epidemiological evidence for ICH.
-No PAF table is available, reflecting this lack of strong, consistent risk attribution.

 <details markdown="1">
   <summary><strong>View YLL Table</strong></summary>